 - search volume

-Your next step is to put the data to work.
-Use your favourite analytics tool to create goals, and track conversions and opportunities that resulted from your website’s direct traffic.
+Use your favorite analytics tool to create goals, and track conversions and opportunities that resulted from your website’s direct traffic.

-How we track content marketing to increase for brand awareness at Uplift Content
+How we track content marketing for brand awareness at Uplift Content

 Our measurement framework has a section specific to brand awareness ROI.
 Here’s what it looks like: